 - Complications of fertility treatment [minimum of 2 cases required]

-A list of patients from the candidate’s practice in each section must be submitted online.
-The minimum number of patients in each category is listed below.
-Each patient may be listed only once.
+Submit a list of patients from your practice in each section.
+The minimum number of patients required in each category is shown.
+Each patient must be listed only once.
+An autogenerated Case ID will be assigned for HIPAA compliance.
+Please keep record of this information for use, if audited.

-- Surgical Management – minimum of 25 cases; with one required category
+- Surgical management – minimum of 25 cases; list all surgical prolapse cases

 - Surgical treatment of prolapse – apical suspension – vaginal